vuejs/docs/src/guide/transitions-overview.md

 gsap.from(element, { duration: 1, ease: 'bounce.out', y: -500 })
 ```

-We'll be using GreenSock in some of the examples in the sections following, they have a great [ease visualizer](https://greensock.com/ease-visualizer) that will help you build nicely crafted eases.
+We'll be using GreenSock in some of the examples in the sections following.
+They have a great [ease visualizer](https://greensock.com/ease-visualizer) that will help you build nicely crafted eases.

 ## Further Reading